MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment.md

 When you create the enrollment profile, you're asked to to choose **User enrollment**, **Device enrollment** or **Determine based on user choice**.

-For the specific enrollment steps, and its prerequisites, see [Set up iOS/iPadOS User Enrollment](../enrollment/ios-user-enrollment.md).??Need to update the title of this article, is it applies to user enrollment and Device enrollment??
+For the specific enrollment steps, and its prerequisites, see [Set up iOS/iPadOS User Enrollment](../enrollment/ios-user-enrollment.md).??Need to update the title of this article, is it applies to User enrollment and Device enrollment??

 ---
 | Feature | Use this enrollment option |